10/11/2017 0 Comments

 Drunk driving is the cause of many motor vehicle accidents and fatalities each year.
 Criminal consequences for drunk driving are well established, and personal injury law (Vancouver and Canada-wide) in relation to law suits for injuries caused by drunk drivers is well developed.

-Marijuana-impaired driving is a comparatively less developed area of criminal and personal injury law, even though marijuana (also known as cannabis) is the most commonly used illegal drug in Canada.
+Marijuana-impaired driving is a comparatively less developed area of criminal and personal injury law, even though marijuana (also known as cannabis) is one of the most commonly used drugs in Canada.
 In fact, after alcohol, marijuana is the second most widely used impairing drug in the world.

 Marijuana Use by Drivers in British Columbia